afra/infra-infra/README.md

 # infra-infra
 Hackerspace infrastructure redundancy infrastructure

-To deploy, run `./deploy.sh switch <host>`, where host is core, musicpi, musicpi2.
+To deploy, run `./deploy.sh switch <host>`, where host is neocore or gateway.